 The Spotlight on Improvement series highlights real stories of health care quality improvement.
-These case studies can be used to improve health care programs and spark new collaborations.

 Improving Patient Experience: How UW Neighborhood Clinics Improved Their Patients’ Experience of Care